Exploring the Nairobi Safari Walk: An Affordable Adventure

-Some of the perks of living in Nairobi is getting to the national park in less than an hour.
+Some of the perks of living in Nairobi is convenient access to wildlife via the national park and the Nairobi Safari Walk.
 It’s been a long and grim Nairobi winter and naturally, I thought it would be a good time to leave the comfort of my sheets and go gallivanting.
 I hit up my creator friends Mercy and Sharon and we decided to spend a day at the Nairobi Safari Walk.

 If you’ve been here for a while, you may remember that the very first blog post here was a review of my experience at the Park.
 It’s been seven glorious years since then and I can’t help but marvel at the growth.
 Thank YOU so much for being here!

 The Safari Walk is an incredible way to get a taste of what to expect on a safari in Kenya.
 It is an affordable way to see wildlife and spend time in nature.
 I highly recommend it for a chill day out solo, with your person, family, and friends.

 The Safari Walk is located inside KWS Headquarters on Lang’ata Road.
 It is conveniently located about thirty minutes away from Nairobi CBD, near major malls, hospitals and airports.